We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Like your face, this part of your body is prone to sun exposure and premature aging.
 It’s also a common area for skin cancers to develop.

-According to Dr. Nikhil Dhingra of Spring Street Dermatology, sun damage, especially repetitive intense bursts, can result in collagen breakdown, brown sunspots, crepey skin, and visible blood vessels, all hallmarks of aging and skin damage.
+According to Dr. Nikhil Dhingra of Spring Street Dermatology, sun damage, especially repetitive intense bursts, can result in collagen breakdown, brown sunspots, crepey skin, and visible blood vessels, all hallmarks of skin damage.